 We looked to birthday parties for our candy delivery method inspiration on this one.
 Choose something Halloween-themed or something related to your child’s costume of choice.

 Food can make any day special.
-Craft a special menu and some sweet treats.
-Cookies, cupcakes, gourd-shaped pizzas, mummy dogs, the sky is the limit.
+Craft a special menu with some sweet treats, of course.
+Cookies, cupcakes, gourd-shaped pizzas, mummy dogs… the sky is the limit.

 Take it back to the classics.

-Fill your night with old-school activities like spooky or not-so-spooky movies, bonfires and pumpkin carving.
+Fill your night with old-school activities like frightening or not-so-scary movies, bonfires and pumpkin carving.

 Tour the town on the hunt for the best Halloween décor.

 We’ve rounded up the best-decorated neighborhoods in the metro for families to check out.
 Load up in the car and hit a neighborhood near you!
 Print out this fun Halloween scavenger hunt and see if you can check off all the boxes on your trip.